 Wrongful Death Lawsuits in Texas: Laws, Who Can File, and Deadlines

 A wrongful death lawsuit in Texas allows the surviving spouse, children, or parents of a deceased person to seek financial compensation when the death was caused by another party’s negligence or wrongful act.
 Families have two years from the date of death to file.
-Wrongful death Texas law also allows a separate survival action to recover damages the deceased suffered before dying.
+Texas law also allows a separate survival action to recover damages the deceased suffered before dying.

 Texas personal injury lawyers help families across the state, including in Waco, understand their legal options after a wrongful death.